Wolf an der Mosel (Rhein Pfalz), Germany September 2023 (Tour 8)

 My primary target that day was Neuschwanstein, a most elaborate castle sitting on a rock ledge over the Pollat Gorge in the Bavarian Alps.
 It was built by order of Bavaria’s so called “Mad King” Ludwig II; construction beginning in 1868/69 but not being quite finished before Ludwig died in 1886.
 Ludwig II was a great admirer and supporter of the composer Richard Wagner and much of the castle was inspired by Wagnerian characters.
 Indeed, Neuschwanstein is German for New Swan Stone and the Swan Knight is the principal character from Wagner’s Opera Lohengrin.

-While Neuschwanstein’s look is that of a medieval castle, it was equipped inside with state of the art technology at that time.
+While Neuschwanstein’s look is that of a medieval castle, it was equipped inside with 19th century state of the art technology.
 For example on every floor of the castle there were toilets with an automatic flushing system (water being supplied from a spring some 200 meters above the castle) and an air heating system for the whole castle.
 Today, it is one of the most visited castles in Germany and one of the most popular tourist destinations in Europe with over 1.3 million people visiting.
 It is said to be the inspiration behind Walt Disney’s Magic Kingdom.

 Ludwig II’s situation was tragic.
 It seems he became obsessive about his personal projects and indifferent to state business.
 It is said too that he was unable to rein in his excessive spending; so much so, his government advisors started plotting against him and, very suddenly, had him diagnosed as clinically insane, and therefore incompetent.
 Although he had no prior diagnosis of ‘madness’ he was declared mentally insane by four separate, government-sanctioned psychiatrists and removed as King.
 Historians don’t know for sure how ‘Mad’ King Ludwig died but not long after, his body was found floating in Lake Starnberg alongside the body of his personal psychiatrist, Dr Gudden.